 I rebuilt the top by using 1×4 lumber.
 The wood was super inexpensive.
 I believe it was $2.88 per board at Lowe’s.

 Once it was all glued together, I used some spare wood to build a brace around the back side to make it sturdy.

-Then I bought some grey wood stain to make it look like aged wood.
+Then I bought some grey wood stain to make it look like an aged barnwood coffee table.
 Unfortunately, the wood stain I bought was too “blue-grey” for my taste.
 I wanted a warmer grey so I improvised: I used 6 different shades of grey paint to create the look of aged wood.
 I also used a bit of dark brown mixed with grey to make it look worn and discolored.
 I wanted the feel to be like it was reclaimed barnwood, without having any barnwood to use.
 After the paint was dry I sanded gently with a fine sand paper to distress it.
 I wiped all the dust off then I used three coats of clear coat on the top to ensure it is water-tight in the event of any spills.

 If you’re using a coffee table that has a good top already, you can skip the building step and just strip and sand as you did for the base.